urakubo/lattice_dendrites/docs_src/tut1/run_simulation.rst

 Run simulation
 ==============

 We would like to keep "models/ball_and_stick.lm" as a template, and store the simulation reults in "results/run_ball_and_stick.lm".
-To do this, we first copy the file then execute lm simulation through the command prompt:
+To do this, we first copy the lm file then execute the simulation through the command prompt:

 .. code-block:: bash